About the Series

 September 30, 2002 5:30 PM - 7:00 PM

-On the fortieth anniversary of the registration of James Meredith as the first black student at the University of Mississippi, Mr. Meredith joins with Kennedy administration officials Burke Marshall and John Doar, and Ernest Green, a member of the Little Rock Nine, in a forum moderated by journalist Juan Williams.
+On the fortieth anniversary of the registration of James Meredith as the first black student at the University of Mississippi, Mr. Meredith joins with Kennedy administration officials Burke Marshall and John Doar, and member of the Little Rock Nine, Ernest Green, in a forum moderated by journalist Juan Williams.